Best-Ever Thanksgiving Sides

 Caramelized onions are a sweet and savory addition to this healthy stuffing recipe.
 Choose an apple that becomes tender yet holds its shape when cooked—try Jonagold or Cortland.

 Green Beans with Parmesan-Garlic Breadcrumbs

 In this easy green bean recipe, browning the butter before tossing it with the breadcrumbs produces a nice nutty flavor.
-Serve this green bean dish as a healthy alternative to green bean casserole or as an easy side with steak, chicken or fish.
+Serve this green bean dish as a healthy alternative to green bean casserole to keep things light on Thanksgiving Day.